project-pku/pkuSprite/README.md

   <img src="logo.svg" height="100px"/>
 </p>

-This repository is an offshoot of the [pkuData](https://github.com/project-pku/pkuData) repo specifically for housing Pokémon sprites.
-Collections of these sprites are indexed by **spriteDexes**, which are just JSON files in the format of a speciesDex *à la* pkuData.
-The [sprite-indices.json](sprite-indices.json) file is a list of all the spriteDexes in the repo.

-Before each commit, the *compile_spritedex* script is run, compiling all the spriteDexes into a single [**masterSpriteDex**](masterSpriteDex.json) which is then used by applications, like [pkuManager](https://github.com/project-pku/pkuManager), for displaying sprites.
+This repository is specifically for housing and providing structured access to Pokémon and Pokémon related sprites and graphics in the form of URLs.
+These URLs are compiled into *Dexes*, which are just json files with a predefined structure, located in the repo's [build branch](https://github.com/project-pku/pkuSprite/tree/build).
+These dexes are primarily for use in [pkuManager](https://github.com/project-pku/pkuManager), but any application is free to use them.

+## Auto-Building
+Like it's sister repo [pkuData](https://github.com/project-pku/pkuData), whenever a change is pushed to this repo that affects any of the dexes specified in the [`config.json`](config.json) file (e.g. a sprite is added, updated, removed), all the dexes are rebuilt and the new build is committed to the build branch.

-## Structure
+## Structure of SpeciesDex
-Each sprite index contains a list of species.
-Each species (e.g. Pikachu) contains a list of `"Forms"` (e.g. Cosplay), and each form potentially contains a list of `"Appearances"` (e.g. Libre outfit).
+Each **SpeciesDex** is a type of dex for storing info about Pokémon species.
+In the case of this repo, that info is just URLs to sprites of this species.
+Each top level entry in a SpeciesDex is a species (e.g. Pikachu) which contains an entry for `"Forms"` (e.g. Cosplay), and each form potentially contains an entry for `"Appearances"` (e.g. Libre outfit).
 Note that all species have a default form, whether named or not.
 For example, Giratina's default form is `"Altered"`, while Pikachu's is simply the empty string `""`.

 Each form entry and appearance entry has a `"Sprites"` tag.
 This tag contains a `"Default"`, `"Egg"`, and `"Shadow"` **sprite block**.
 Each sprite block contains a `"Regular"` and `"Shiny"` tag, each of which contains a `"Box"`, `"Front"`, and `"Back"` sprite.
 Each of those three **sprite types** includes a direct `"URL"` to the sprite, and an `"Author"` tag which credits its creator.

-Here's an example sprite index:
+Here's an example dex:

 ```jsonc
 {